graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 * `SkipSubscriptionEvent()` - Instructs the server to skip the raised event, no data will be sent to the client.
 * `OkAndComplete(data)` - Works just like `this.Ok()` but ends the subscription after the event is completed.
 This action result does not close the underlying connection.

+> Plan your subscriptions carefully, you can quickly overload a server with only a small number of connected clients.

 ## Scaling Subscription Servers

 Using web sockets has a natural limitation in that any each server instance has a maximum number of socket connections that it can handle.
 Once that limit is reached no additional clients can register subscriptions.